 And if you’re relying on a form at the bottom of your site to get new subscribers, you’re missing out on list growth daily.

 It would be best if you made it really clear what you’re asking for (and what your visitors will get in return).
 This is why popups, flyouts, and spin-to-win campaigns are amazing options for converting your traffic into subscribers.

 What really matters is that you find what works for your audience.

 The very first thing you have to figure out is where your audience is more likely to visit your website, desktop or mobile.
 You should have experiences that fit both, though.

-You don’t need to show them everything you sell, rather take them to landing pages and other content that is focused on the specific thing they’re looking for.
+You don’t need to show them everything you sell; rather take them to landing pages and other content focused on the specific thing they’re looking for.

 - Location: Where is this person?

 - Source: How did they find your store?

 - Device type: Are they on mobile or desktop?